jayasurya-mkm/ng-google-one-tap/projects/ng-google-one-tap/README.md

            res.isNotDisplayed();
            res.isSkippedMoment();
         });
-        this.onetap.oneTapCredentialResponse.subscribe(res => { // After continue with one tap JWT credentials response.
+        this.oneTap.oneTapCredentialResponse.subscribe(res => { // After continue with one tap JWT credentials response.
             console.log(res);
         });
-        this.onetap.authUserResponse.subscribe(res => {  // Use Auth validation by using google OAuth2 apis.
-Note: this one for testing and debugging purpose. this.userdetails = res;
+        this.oneTap.authUserResponse.subscribe(res => {  // Use Auth validation by using google OAuth2 apis.
+Note: this one for testing and debugging purpose. this.userDetails = res;
         });

    }

-    tapcancel() {
+    tapCancel() {
-        this.onetap.cancelTheTap();
+        this.oneTap.cancelTheTap();
     }

 }